 Trading is one of those careers.

 When you’re day trading stocks, patience is everything.

 It can mean the difference between a clean entry and a sloppy mistake.
 It causes the extra profits gained by waiting for a trade to work out instead of cutting it short.

 Never rush an entry, never rush to take profits, never rush to act on a tip, never rush to chase a stock – need I go on?

 But it’s one thing to know patience is important and another to actually practice it.
 When you trade, the urge to rush can be overwhelming.
 How do you counter this?

 A simple solution to is to take a deep breath and think about the big picture.
 Rushing in the moment leads to unwanted mistakes and undesirable results in the long run.
 Take your time and never rush even though it may feel contrary to the day trader image.

-Day Trading Stocks#5:
+Day Trading Stocks#5: Save money first

 Money is an awkward subject.
 The very fact that day trading deals with money makes this an even more touchy subject among traders.